martun/LMDB_wrapper/README.md

 ## LMDB C++ Wrapper
 C++ style LMDB database wrapper, which makes usage of LMDB very similiar to usage of std::map, I.E. you have iterators and so on.
 Makes it very easy for you to change and code that uses std::map to use LMDB instead.
+Sample usage can be found in src/tests/test.cpp.

 ## Building
 Build project: